kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-29-homeless-man-part-three.md

 ---
-title: "Homeless - Part Three"
+title: "homeless - part 3"
-permalink: "/homeless-part-three"
+permalink: "/homeless-part-3"
-excerpt: "When an anāgarika runs away for a day...
-Part Three"
+excerpt: "When an anāgarika runs away for a day... part three."
 date: 2023-09-29
 categories:
   - blog